The Frontline Factor

 • Translate key messages into multiple languages when needed

-Creating Micro-Moments of Connection
+Creating Micro-Moments of connection

 Not every connection initiative needs to be a major program.
 Small, consistent touchpoints build culture over time.